kcmath/Udacity-DRL/p1-Navigation/README.md

 A plot showing the agent progress will be shown, and the model weights will be saved in files `checkpoint.pth`.
 Nevertheless, the repository contains weights trained using DDQN.

 ## Report
-The detailed description of the solution is summarised in `Report.pdf`
+The detailed description of the solution is summarised in `Report.pdf`.